nodemcu/nodemcu-firmware/docs/en/modules/wifi.md

 	- `save` save configuration to flash.
 		- `true` configuration **will** be retained through power cycle.
 (Default)
 		- `false` configuration **will not** be retained through power cycle.
+	- Event callbacks will only be available if `WIFI_SDK_EVENT_MONITOR_ENABLE` is uncommented in `user_config.h`
+		- Please note: To ensure all SoftAP events are handled at boot time, all relevant callbacks must be registered as early as possible in `init.lua` with either `wifi.ap.config()` or `wifi.eventmon.register()`.
+ 		- `staconnected_cb`: Callback executed when a new client has connected to the access point.
+(Optional)
+			- Items returned in table :
+				- `MAC`: MAC address of client that has connected.
+				- `AID`: SDK provides no details concerning this return value.
+		- `stadisconnected_cb`: Callback executed when a client has disconnected from the access point.
+(Optional)
+			- Items returned in table :
+				- `MAC`: MAC address of client that has disconnected.
+				- `AID`: SDK provides no details concerning this return value.
+		- `probereq_cb`: Callback executed when a probe request was received.
+(Optional)
+			- Items returned in table :
+				- `MAC`: MAC address of the client that is probing the access point.
+				- `RSSI`: Received Signal Strength Indicator of client.

 #### Returns
 - `true`  Success